puradawid/puradawid.github.io/_posts/2018-12-23-bug-sie-rodzi-the-most-common-bugs-in-java-code.md

 }

 // somewhere else...
 Awesome a = new Awesome(); // woow
 ```

-Yeah, so in this case you want to declare non-arg constructor as private one.
+Yeah, so in this case you want to declare non-arg constructor as a private one.

 ## Anyway...

 It was a short list - things that first come to my mind when I am looking for "bugs" that I have done many times.
-Even today, if something is not working my first "scrolling" across the code is for looking these nasty mistakes. probably I won't learn to trust myself :)
+Even today, if something is not working my first "scrolling" across the code is for looking these nasty mistakes.
+Probably I won't learn to trust myself :)

 Hope you will avoid these basic mistakes - you probably already do.
 I wish you the best - Merry Christmas!

 [1]: https://www.youtube.com/watch?v=SX5xO4BPRIo